jestjs/jest/docs/Configuration.md

 The `summaryThreshold` option behaves in the following way, if the total number of test suites surpasses this threshold, a detailed summary of all failed tests will be printed after executing all the tests.
 It defaults to `20`.

-For more information about the available options refer to `SummaryReporterOptions` type in the [reporter type definitions](https://github.com/facebook/jest/blob/main/packages/jest-reporters/src/types.ts).

 #### Custom Reporters

 :::tip